AnthonyLatsis/Anchora/README.md

 # Anchora
-A small framework that abstracts over UIKit's Auto Layout engine in a native style to allow for neat and ergonomic constraints.
+A small framework that abstracts over UIKit's Auto Layout engine in a native style to tidy up your constraints.

 ## Usage